McDavid, Oilers eliminate Flames in OT, on to West finals - NewsBreak

 McDavid, Oilers eliminate Flames in OT, on to West finals

-McDavid scored at 5:03 of overtime and the Oilers defeated the Calgary Flames 5-4 on Thursday night in Game 5 of the second-round playoff series and advanced to the Western Conference finals.
+CALGARY, Alberta — (AP) — Connor McDavid scored at 5:03 of overtime and the Edmonton Oilers defeated the Calgary Flames 5-4 on Thursday to win the second-round playoff series in five games and advance to the Western Conference finals.

 Zach Hyman had a goal and two assists and Darnell Nurse, Jesse Puljujarvi and Evan Bouchard also scored for the Oilers.
 Mike Smith made 32 saves as Edmonton claimed the first postseason Battle of Alberta in 31 years.